 3. Be Consistent, Use Relevant Tools

-Consistency on the right part eventually breads results, and to be consistent, you need to figure out easier ways to get work done.
+Consistency on the right part eventually breeds results, and to be consistent, you need to figure out easier ways to get work done.
 Working smart and hard simultaneously can help simplify your work process.
 With the advent of technology, there is available software for almost every tasking activity, and you can leverage this to your advantage.

 For instance, to generate an invoice for an employee, you can use available digital tools to get the job done in minutes rather than hours.
 Repetitive small goals eventually set a precedent for even higher ones.